What is a Section 32 Buy Out Plan Pension?

 SERPS

 In 1975, Barbara Castle MP introduced a second tier of state pension called the State Earnings Related Pension Scheme (SERPS).
-SERPS started in 1978 and was a top up to the old basic state pension (sometimes called the old age pension).
+SERPS started in 1978 and was a top up to the old basic state pension (sometimes called the old age pension) and is called the Additional State Pension.

 When you pay national insurance contributions (NIC), part of your NIC payments give you a credit towards your main state pension.